 where emission error factors for any given year εF (t) are correlated with emission estimates from the previous year εF (t-1) by an autoregressive coefficient of 0.95 with ε(t) as random error.
 Based on this formulation, the persistence of autocorrelation among errors in successive years is ~ 20 years.
 We note that our selection of ~20 years for the persistence of autocorrelation in emission error estimates is somewhat arbitrary; it assumes that errors are not corrected retroactively after 20 years.
 While it is conceivable that emission errors could be corrected going back even further in time, it has been shown that estimates tend to converge after a decade (Marland et al., 2009) therefore 2 decades is a fairly conservative estimate of the time-dependence of errors.
 For our analysis, we relied on three independent fossil fuel emission inventories (Fig. 3)- BP (previously known as British Petroleum), the Carbon Dioxide Information and Analysis Center (CDIAC), and the Emission Database for Global Atmospheric Research (EDGAR)- all of which included cement production as source of emissions.

-Land Use Emissions
+Errors and Uncertainties in Land Use Emission Estimates

 Among the variables in the global carbon budget (Eq 1), CO2 emissions from land use and land change (EL) are probably the most difficult to quantify and have the greatest error.
 This is because the net flux from EL encompasses emissions resulting from the conversion of land from primary forest to agricultural production, in addition to C uptake associated with the abandonment of agricultural lands and the regrowth of secondary forest (Houghton, 1995).
 Many of these processes occur at local to regional scales; thus, there errors are difficult to propagate to the global scale.
 However, rates of deforestation and regrowth have changed over time and other environmental processes, such as N-deposition, climate variability and CO2 fertilization may alter these rates (Jain et al., 2013).
 Here we consider the main factors contributing to the spatial and temporal components of EL, such that: